 Japan approves RCEP, world's largest trade deal including China, ASEAN

-Containers are unloaded from a ship at a port of Qingdao, East China's Shandong province, on Feb 17, 2020.
-[Photo/Xinhua]

-TOKYO, April 28 (Xinhua) -- Japan's upper house of parliament on Wednesday approved the world's largest free trade deal, which comprises 15 Asia-Pacific countries and the 10-member Association of Southeast Asian Nations (ASEAN).
+TOKYO, April 28 (Xinhua) -- Japan's upper house of parliament on Wednesday approved the world's largest free trade deal RCEP which comprises 15 Asia-Pacific countries.

+The bloc includes the 10 member countries of the Association of Southeast Asian Nations (ASEAN) as well as China, Japan, South Korea, Australia and New Zealand.

-The Regional Comprehensive Economic Partnership (RCEP) will create a massive free trade zone which will cover roughly 30 percent of the world's gross domestic product, trade and population.
+The Regional Comprehensive Economic Partnership (RCEP), signed in November 2020, is expected to create a massive free trade zone across a wide assortment of indicators, and its 15 member states are home to 2.27 billion people, with a total gross domestic product of 26 trillion U.S. dollars and total exports of 5.2 trillion U.S. dollars.

+When taking effect, the deal will eliminate tariffs on 91 percent of goods and introduces common rules on investment and intellectual property to promote free trade.

-For Japan, it will be the first trade deal that comprises both China, its largest trading partner and South Korea, its third largest trading partner.
+For Japan, it will be the first trade deal that involves both China, its largest trading partner and South Korea, its third largest trading partner.

-The deal was signed by China, Japan, South Korea, Australia, New Zealand and the 10 members of ASEAN in November 2020.

 The pact will enter into force 60 days after it is ratified by six of the ASEAN members and three non-ASEAN countries.

-China, Singapore and Thailand have completed procedures for ratification as of Wednesday.
+As of Wednesday, China, Singapore and Thailand have completed procedures for ratification.

-China, the world's second-largest economy, completed the procedures for ratification on April 15 this year, and approved the ratification of the RCEP agreement on March 22, according to the ministry of commerce.
+China, the world's second-largest economy, completed the procedures for ratification on April 15 this year, after it approved the ratification of the RCEP agreement on March 22, according to its ministry of commerce.

+Laksanawisit said RCEP member countries are accelerating the ratification procedures of the agreement, which will generate huge development opportunities for Thailand.

-China's commerce ministry, in addition, has said that all RCEP signatories have expressed their intentions and will strive to complete the ratification process within the year so as to see its enactment by Jan.
+China's commerce ministry, in addition, has said that all RCEP signatories have expressed their intentions to complete the ratification process within the year so as to see its taking effect from Jan.
 1, 2022.

-Once in effect, the deal will eliminate tariffs on as much as 90 percent of goods traded between its signatories over the next 20 years.

-The deal will also standardize rules on investment and intellectual property to promote free trade among its signatories.

-As for Japan, the government said on March 19 that the RCEP accord will boost the country's GDP by 2.7 percent.
+The Japanese government said in March that its economy could be boosted by 15 trillion yen (140 billion U.S. dollars) by the massive trade deal.

-In the country's first publicized estimate on the impact of the trade deal, the government also expected some 570,000 jobs to be created.
+In the country's first publicized estimate on the impact of the trade deal in Japan, the government also expected some 570,000 jobs to be created.

-RCEP groups together the 10 ASEAN members -- Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam -- plus Japan, China, South Korea, Australia and New Zealand.
+ASEAN comprises Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.

 Photos